XPUI-Framework/xpui-framework/README.md

 ## Where next

+- [docs/orientation.md](docs/orientation.md) — the ten repositories, a clean
+  machine, the gate, and the traps: read this first
 - [docs/tutorial.md](docs/tutorial.md) — from an empty file to a screen
 - [docs/a-second-screen.md](docs/a-second-screen.md) — lists, navigation,
   scrolling, and where to go for a widget of your own
 - [docs/architecture.md](docs/architecture.md) — how a frame actually runs
+- [docs/design.md](docs/design.md) — the arguments behind choices the code
+  states in one sentence
 - [docs/writing-a-widget.md](docs/writing-a-widget.md) — adding to the framework
 - [docs/testing.md](docs/testing.md) — the four layers, and driving a screen the way a person does
 - [docs/host.md](docs/host.md) — the contract a backend implements